Frederick Douglass (1818 – 1895) African-American, anti-slavery campaigner.

 His English/Irish friends gave him £500 to use for the anti-slavery cause.
 Douglass used it to fund newspapers, publishing his message.
 One newspaper, Douglass published was North Star – its motto was:

 “Right is of no Sex – Truth is of no Color – God is the Father of us all, and we are all brethren.”

-In 1848, he attend the women’s rights convention in Seneca.
+In 1848, he attended the women’s rights convention in Seneca.
 Douglass was the only African American to attend.
-He spoke passionately in favour of women’s suffrage and became a lifelong supporter for the women’s rights movement, becoming acquainted with prominent women’s rights activists such as Elizabeth Cady Stanton.
+He spoke passionately in favour of women’s suffrage and became a lifelong supporter of the women’s rights movement, and he became acquainted with prominent women’s rights activists such as Elizabeth Cady Stanton.
 Douglass felt rights for black people should be linked with rights for women’s rights.
-However, after the Civil War, he felt he had to drop support for womens’ suffrage to enable the passage of the 15th Amendment, giving black men the vote.
-Douglass feared if womens’ suffrage was attached to the bill, it would mean failure for both.
+However, after the Civil War, he felt he had to drop support for women’s’ suffrage to enable the passage of the 15th Amendment, giving black men the vote.
+Douglass feared if women’s’ suffrage was attached to the bill, it would mean failure for both.
 Though he made of point of saying he never argued against women’s right to vote.

 Split with Garrison.

 Although grateful to Garrison for his support and friendship, Douglass split with Garrison over his views on the constitution.
 Garrison saw the US constitution as a justification for slavery and publicly burnt it – angering even liberal supporters.
 Douglass took another, more pragmatic, view that the US constitution could be used to support the inherent equality of men and be used to help end slavery.
 Douglass felt that the lofty ideals of the opening declaration should be incorporated into the abolitionist movement.

 “We hold these truths to be self-evident, that all men are created equal…”

 Frederick Douglass once met with the radical abolitionist John Brown, but disproved of his plan for an armed rebellion, fearing it would inflame public opinion.